home-assistant/addons/cec_scan/README.md

 ## How to use

-This add-on has no configuration and just runs out of the box.
+This add-on has no configuration and runs out of the box.

 1. Start the add-on.
 2. Check the add-on log output to see the result.